Frnk1996/MCDispensermod/README.md

 Refill ammo
   - The dispenser makes sure you always have a full stack of arrows in your inventory
-  - dispenses about 1 arrow per second
+  - Dispenses about 1 arrow per second
   - As long as you have less than 64 arrows in your inventory

 # Crafting recipe